Panicking about which baby essentials you should have ready for when you bring your little one home?

 Unless you want to wash and dry your laundry every day, you’ll probably get through at least:

-- Two or three hats and cardigans (depending on the season)
+- 2-3 hats and cardigans (depending on the season)

 - An outfit for special occasions (although your little one will look just as cute in a t-shirt as they do in something with lots of fiddly buttons)